-1-3 days before closing on your home, you will do a final walkthrough to visually inspect the condition of the home.
-This is especially important if you have requested repairs after your home inspection.
+Either the morning of, or the night before closing, you will do a final walkthrough to visually inspect the condition of the home.
+This is especially important if you requested repairs after your home inspection.
 This time allows you to check and make sure that the seller has made the repairs you requested and cleared out the property.

-Walk through the home and make sure the seller has not left any belongings or trash.
-Check your repair areas if you requested them and keep an eye out for anything that looks out of the ordinary.
+Walk through the home and make sure the seller has not left any belongings.
+Check your repair areas if you requested them and keep an eye out for pests.
 You may also want to double-check your home's systems one final time to make sure everything is in working order.
 If everything looks good, it is time for you to confidently move toward closing.
 Next, you will head to the title company's office to sign your closing paperwork.
 Depending on the complexity of the deal, this could take a few hours.

-Closing week:
+Closing week

 - Schedule final walk-through

 - Sign paperwork

-- ➤ Get your keys!
+- Get your keys!